MicrosoftDocs/azure-docs/articles/service-bus-messaging/service-bus-go-how-to-use-queues.md

 In this tutorial, you'll learn how to send messages to and receive messages from Azure Service Bus queues using the Go programming language.

 Azure Service Bus is a fully managed enterprise message broker with message queues and publish/subscribe capabilities.
-Service bus is used to decouple applications and services from each other.
-Providing a distributed, reliable, and high performance message transport.
+Service Bus is used to decouple applications and services from each other, providing a distributed, reliable, and high performance message transport.

-The Azure SDK for GO's [azservicebus](https://pkg.go.dev/github.com/Azure/azure-sdk-for-go/sdk/messaging/azservicebus) package allows you to send and receive messages from Azure Service Bus and using the Go programming language.
+The Azure SDK for Go's [azservicebus](https://pkg.go.dev/github.com/Azure/azure-sdk-for-go/sdk/messaging/azservicebus) package allows you to send and receive messages from Azure Service Bus and using the Go programming language.

-By the end of this tutorial, you'll be able to: send a single or bulk message to a queue, receive messages, and dead letter messages that aren't processed.
+By the end of this tutorial, you'll be able to: send a single message or batch of messages to a queue, receive messages, and dead-letter messages that aren't processed.

 ## Prerequisites